MicrosoftDocs/Hololens/hololens/hololens-calibration.md

 ![Calibration prompt adjusting.](./images/09-et-adjusting.png)

 If calibration was successful, you'll see a success screen.
-If not, read more about diagnosing calibration failures [here](#troubleshooting-hololens-2-calibration).
+If not, read more about [diagnosing calibration failures](#troubleshooting-hololens-2-calibration).

 ![Calibration prompt success.](./images/10-et-success.png)